Probing $ \phi $N interaction through bound states of $ \phi\textrm{N-}\alpha $ system: Numerical results

 \section{Numerical results}

-The numerical results for the ground state central binding energy, denoted as $B_3$, and the nuclear matter radius, $r_{mat}$, for three-body $\phi\textrm{N-}\alpha$ systems are presented and discussed herein.
 The coupled equations, Eqs.~\eqref{eq:Faddeev_coupled} were solved using the FaCE computational toolkit~\cite{face}, with the two-body interactions described in Sec.~\ref{sec:Two-body-potentials}.
 In the HH method, the final results are dependent on the maximum hypermomentum value, $K_{max}$, due to the truncation of the total three-body wave function expansion in hypermomentum components.
 Therefore, an initial investigation into the convergence of results was performed as a function of $K_{max}$ and the maximum number of hyperradial excitations, $i_{max}$.
 For the $\phi\textrm{N-}\alpha$ state, convergence was achieved satisfactorily with $K_{max} = 70$ and $i_{max} = 25$.

 The HAL QCD $\phi$N two-body potential in the $^{4}S_{3/2}$ channel (Eq.~\eqref{eq:phiN-pot} with parameters provided in Table~\ref{tab:Fit_para}) was found not to form a bound state.
 In contrast, the $\phi$N interaction in the $^{2}S_{1/2}$ channel results in a strongly bound state, with central binding energies of $28.93$ MeV and $16.64$ MeV at lattice Euclidean times $t/a = 12$~\cite{CHIZZALI2024138358} and $14$~\cite{yan2022prd}, respectively.